 • What will be the failover domain of the resource group?
+(For more information about failover domains, see "Failover Domain", page 12.)

 The failover domain determines the list of nodes in the cluster where the resource group can reside.
-For example, a volume resource that is part of a resource group can reside only in nodes from which the disks composing the volume can be accessed. • How many highly available (HA) IP addresses on each network interface will be available to clients of the HA services?
+For example, a volume resource that is part of a resource group can reside only in nodes from which the disks composing the volume can be accessed.

+How many highly available (HA) IP addresses on each network interface will be available to clients of the HA services?